 What Is the Pavé Setting?

-Ahead, learn about what goes into crafting a high-quality pavé setting, how to incorporate it into the design of your engagement ring, and why this style supports the argument that more sparkle = more fun.
+We spoke with experts Anna Sheffield, Olivia Landau, and Nicole Wegman to discover everything you should consider before selecting your pavé-set ring.
+Ahead, learn about the pros and cons, what goes into crafting a high-quality pavé setting, how to care for your diamond, and why this style supports the argument that more sparkle equals more fun.

 The History of Pavé Settings

 Pavé settings have been around for hundreds of years with notable designs dating back to the Georgian era.
 “You’ll see jewelry from this time with diamond and even other stones like turquoise pavé set in the design of rings, lockets, brooches, earrings, and precious objects,” explains Sheffield.
 The technique is achieved when a hole (or divot) is carved in the material and the tiny gemstone is inset.
 “Next, a metal tool is used to make eensy beads, or another type of prong, to push up and over the stone to hold it in place,” Sheffield explains.
 “There are a number of ways to do this, stylistically, and slight differences in how they look in the end.
 But the gist of it is that pavé adds a diamond or gem outline or all-over surface covering to the piece.”

 The reason to go for a pavé setting comes down to two words: more sparkle.
 "Pavé settings are a great way to add additional sparkle [to your ring]," says Wegman.
 "The diamonds are set in a way so there is minimal metal, keeping the focus on the center stone.
 They can also be set on very thin bands, keeping your ring delicate in appearance."
 Pavé settings do a wonderful job of adding more bling to an engagement ring "without taking the spotlight away from the center stone," adds Landau.